 h.
 Provisions, contingent liabilities and contingent assets

-In those cases where the possible outflow of economic resources as a result of present obligations is considered improbable or remote, no liability is recognized.
+In those cases where the possible outflow of economic resources as a result of present obligations is considered improbable or remote, no liability is recognised Contingent liability is disclosed for:

-Ý Possible obligations which will be confirmed only by future events not wholly within the control of the Company or
+• Possible obligations which will be confirmed only by future events not wholly within the control of the Company or

-Contingent assets are not recognized.
+Contingent assets are not recognised.
 However, when inflow of economic benefits is probable, related asset is disclosed.

 i.
 Earnings per share

-Basic earnings per share is calculated by dividing the net profit or loss for the period attributable to equity shareholders (after deducting attributable taxes) by the weighted average number of equity shares outstanding during the period.
-The weighted average number of equity shares outstanding during the period is adjusted for events including a bonus issue.
+Basic earnings per share is calculated by dividing the net profit or loss for the period attributable to equity shareholders (after deducting attributable taxes) by the weighted average number of equity shares outstanding during the period The weighted average number of equity shares outstanding during the period is adjusted for events including a bonus issue.

-For the purpose of calculating diluted earnings per share, the net profit or loss for the period attributable to equity shareholders and the weighted average number of shares outstanding during the period are adjusted for the effects of all dilutive potential equity shares.
-Basic earnings per share are calculated by dividing the net profit or loss for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.
+For the purpose of calculating diluted earnings per share, the net profit or loss for the period attributable to equity shareholders and the weighted average number of shares outstanding during the period are adjusted tor the effects of all dilutive potential equity shares.
+Basic earnings per share are calculated by dividing the net profit or loss for the Period attributable to equity shareholders by the weighted average number of equity shares outstanding during the period.

 2.3 Material accounting judgements, estimates and assumptions